-Return to activities, sports and exercise
+Return to activities

 You will be referred for ongoing outpatient physiotherapy to review you after surgery and progress your exercises.
-This will be at your nearest outpatient physiotherapy department.
+This will be at your nearest outpatient department.

 Returning to activities is guided by your comfort.
 We recommend increasing your physical activity slowly over the next 6 weeks.